splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 Provide the ARN role to the Infrastructure Monitoring component of Splunk Observability Cloud.
 You can also configure your connection to support any of the following use cases:

-- Collect metrics for selected regions and services using CloudWatch API.
+- Collect metrics for selected regions and services using the CloudWatch API.
-- Collect metrics for all regions and all services using CloudWatch API.
+- Collect metrics for all regions and all services using the CloudWatch API.
 - Collect metrics using CloudWatch Metric Streams by itself or together with log collection.

 The following example shows how to collect metrics from all regions and services by leaving the regions and services values unspecified.